alejandro31118/soundplace/README.md

 ```sh
 cp .env.example .env
 ```
-Before you put your API KEY in .env file, you can run:
+After you put your API KEY in .env file, you can run:
 ```sh
 npm start
 ```